Nicks182/MFD_Thingy/README.md

 NOTES:
 - Uses https://github.com/HavenDV/H.InputSimulator

 - I know some of the keys are impossible to find.
 This is due to the library that I'm using to simulate the keys.
 I used the list of keys that comes with the library as is.
-I may change this i nthe future.
+I may change this in the future.

 - Uses a visual studio plugin called Bundle & Minifier by Mark Kristensen to bundle the CSS and javascript.